The best budget-friendly Hermès Constance luxury bag alternatives to shop right now

 While not sharing as strong of an aesthetic lineage with the Hermes Constance as its peers on this list, the Gucci 1955 Horsebit is still worth a look for the practicality that it brings to the table.
 Available in the Italian maison‘s signature GG supreme coated canvas or a coated leather finish, the bag’s accordion compartments provide ample opportunity for storage and organisation, all discreetly tucked away behind their instantly recognisable horsebit detail.

-Note: Prices stated are based upon conversion rates from USD to MYR at the time of writing.
+Note: Prices stated are based upon conversion rates from USD to HKD at the time of writing.

 7 /10